Mr. Pizza

 Mr. Pizza has won recognition overseas.
-In 2009, 2010 and 2011 China's restaurant review site Dazhong Dianping (大衆點評) included it as one of the "50 Restaurants Beloved by Chinese Diners", while the restaurant guide Zagat named it the "Best Pizza Store".
+In 2009, 2010, and 2011, China's restaurant review site Dazhong Dianping (大衆點評) included it as one of the "50 Restaurants Beloved by Chinese Diners;" further, the restaurant guide Zagat named it the "Best Pizza Store".

-Mr. Pizza was the first pizza franchise to be listed on KOSDAQ and, in 2013, had 400 outlets inside Korea and 28 stores in China, two in the United States and two in Vietnam.
+Mr. Pizza was the first pizza franchise to be listed on KOSDAQ; in 2013, the chain had 400 outlets inside Korea and 28 stores in China, two in the United States and two in Vietnam.
 In 2010, the brand of Mr. Pizza in Japan was also fully acquired.